sailscastshq/docs.sailscasts.com/docs/boring-stack/getting-started.md

 ```

 ::: warning Ascent Availability
-Ascent is currently only available for React.
-Vue and Svelte variants are planned for future releases.
+Ascent is currently only available for React and Vue.
 :::

 Then `cd` into your project and run `npm i`: